9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 1;
 ```

+The code block is in Perl, though we've constructed the DuckDuckGo plugin system to be as condensed and as intuitive as possible.
+In other words, it may not look like any Perl you've seen before!

+At the highest level, the flow works like this:

+* Break the query into words (in the background).

+* See if any of those words match trigger words provided by the plugins (in this case **chars**).

+* If a Goodie is triggered, run its **handle** function.

+* If the Goodie's handle function returns an intstant answer, pass that back to the user.

 Let's take that line by line.
 Each plugin is a [Perl package](https://duckduckgo.com/?q=perl+package) underneath, so we start by declaring the package namespace.

 ```perl